ekilik/blueskyranker/README.md

   - TrivialRanker: keeps input order.
   - PopularityRanker: sorts by a chosen engagement metric.
   - TopicRanker: builds a similarity graph (TF‑IDF/Count/SBERT), thresholds it, then applies Leiden clustering; clusters are ordered by aggregate engagement and interleaved for diversity.
-- Priority semantics: the feed API treats LOWER numbers as higher priority (0 is highest).
+- Priority semantics: the feed API treats HIGHER numbers as higher priority (the first item is assigned the highest numeric priority).
 Rankers therefore output the most important item first; use `descending=True` to put strongest items at the top.

 ## Configuration (.env)
 For posting to the feed generator: